Starmer backs Rayner after she admits underpaying stamp duty on seaside flat

 “But I can be clear, I am very proud to sit alongside a Deputy Prime Minister who is building 1.5 million homes, who is bringing the biggest upgrade to workers’ rights for generations, and who has come from a working-class background to become Deputy Prime Minister.”

-In a statement on Wednesday, she said she had taken legal advice when she bought the south coast flat, which suggested she was “liable to pay standard stamp duty” but had then sought “further advice from a leading tax counsel” following headlines about the arrangement.
+But some added that they hoped she would be able to continue, with one saying she was “doing a good job and everyone recognises she brings a perspective we need to the top team”.

-She learned that the initial advice had been inaccurate and that she was liable to pay additional stamp duty.
+Another told PA: “She’s not the one everyone tells me they hate on the doorstep.”

-In the statement, Ms Rayner said: “I have now been advised that although I did not own any other property at the time of the purchase, the application of complex deeming provisions which relate to my son’s trust gives rise to additional stamp duty liabilities.
+In her statement, the Housing Secretary said: “I have now been advised that although I did not own any other property at the time of the purchase, the application of complex deeming provisions which relate to my son’s trust gives rise to additional stamp duty liabilities.

 “I acknowledge that due to my reliance on advice from lawyers which did not properly take account of these provisions, I did not pay the appropriate stamp duty at the time of the purchase.
 I am working with expert lawyers and with HMRC to resolve the matter and pay what is due.